-Associate Dean of Research and Creative Technologies
+Associate Dean for Research and Creative Technologies

 A Dallas, Texas native, Dale MacDonald brings his talents as an artist, designer, and creative technologist to ATEC.
 His work has been showcased in theaters, galleries, public spaces, and science and technology centers throughout New York, California, Mexico, England, Singapore, and India.
 Special interests range from phenomenology of light to body-scale interaction techniques.